 Chief Operating Officer - Charities Trust

 Joining the charity as a trustee in 2009 Euan brought his financial experience as an accountant to the Trustee Board.
 Over the years Euan has plied his trade in the electronics industry with Unisys, management consulting with Price Waterhouse and retail with Littlewoods.
 In 2012 Euan became Chief Operating Officer at Charities Trust the Liverpool based Payroll Giving Agency

 I work for Roy Castle Lung Cancer Foundation because...
 "I was interested in becoming a charity trustee and the opportunity with RCLCF came along.
-As I have begun to understand more about the devastating impact of lung cancer on peoples’ lives, and the wonderful work that the charity does to help those people, whilst also funding critical research into finding a ‘cure’ for lung cancer – I have became ‘hooked’"
+As I have begun to understand more about the devastating impact of lung cancer on peoples’ lives, and the wonderful work that the charity does to help those people, whilst also funding critical research into finding a ‘cure’ for lung cancer – I have become ‘hooked’"